NolunG/Smart-Beta-and-Alternative-Indexing/README.md

 Smart Beta Alternative Indexing file explores performance of alternative indexing algorithms

+Complete code is in R using tidyverse packages, written in tidyverse style using functional programming concepts in mind

 Steps for Hypothesis testing (GRS test) for CAPM model:
 Estimate the of the firm every year for the period for every year.
 Take window of 1,3,6,12,24 months, analyze and take the best beta for further calculations.